Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Related Work

-With the purpose of evaluating models of conversational search systems, CAsT-19/20/21~\cite{dalton2020cast} datasets are designed with emphasis on their reusability and comparability.
-In their setting, the later questions generated by users only depend on the previous user turns, rather than system responses.
-Thus, all of the dialogue systems under evaluation can independently generate dialogue results with this dataset and be evaluated for performance by means of relevance assessments.
-However, the fluidity of the conversation data in this setting cannot be guaranteed, needless to say the truthfulness.
+With the purpose of evaluating conversational search systems, many datasets are designed with an emphasis on their reusability and comparability, such as CAsT-19/20/21~\cite{dalton2020cast} and MS MARCO datasets~\cite{nguyen2016ms}.
+In CAsT-19/20/21 datasets, the following questions generated by users only depend on the previous user turns rather than system responses.
+In the MS MARCO dataset, the organizers extract session samples from a commercial search engine, and then adopt the query sequence of each session as one dialog record.
+Thus, in these settings, the generated response in the current turn would not influence the next one, of which the relevance can be annotated independently and used to evaluate systems.
+The evaluation could be problematic since the datasets are not produced interactively and the continuity of adjacent turns could be low.